CryptoSys Home > FirmaSAT > FirmaSAT Validation REST API

 }

 Get a free api-token here.
 Encode the input XML data in JSON-compatible form, and encode the pac-cert as a base64 string (with or without the "-----BEGIN CERTIFICATE" PEM-style encapsulation.
-See the Python and Javascript code examples below.
+There are API client code examples below in Python, JavaScript, GO and C#.
+Encoding the XML into JSON is important: see Encoding XML into JSON below.

 Response Format